Friday, June 02, 2017

 It got me thinking what else have we been told when growing up is bad for you but might be good.
 Living in our nanny state maybe boogies are not alone.

 Tv is bad for you?
-Thomas (age6) has a massive vocabulary.
-He got up the other morning and I asked him how he was and he responded with "fantastic" and while helping me make my packed lunch he asked are the roots on the spring onions "edible".
+Thomas (age 6) has a massive vocabulary.
+He got up the other morning and I asked him how he was and he responded with "fantastic" While helping me make my packed lunch he asked are the roots on the spring onions were "edible".
 I don't recall teaching him these words so can only assume it was the TV.
 He likes his TV.
-Pepa pig has even taught him a bit of French... he announced one day "bonjour Delphine donkey!".
+Pepa Pig has even taught him a bit of French... he announced one day "Bonjour Delphine donkey!".
 (I only know it was Peppa Pig as I have seen that episode) We have 3 TVs in the house and something is normally on.
 Mostly on demand these days, be it Netflix, Amazon, or YouTube.

 My other son Jamie (age 9) is a tractor daft.
 He asked for Farming Simulator 17 for his Christmas.
 It's a game that runs on the computer.
 Santa snuck in on Christmas Eve and installed it on the Mac in my study.
 Jamie likes nothing better than doing a bit of farming.
 It's a very realistic 3D simulator.
 He has taught himself how to manage an entire farm.
 Buying the equipment, budgeting, sowing crops, and reaping the rewards from his harvest.